magpylib/magpylib/docs/_pages/page_01_introduction.md

 **User-defined 3D models** (traces) that will be displayed by `show`, can be stored in `style.model3d.data`.
 A trace itself is a dictionary that contains all information necessary for plotting, and can be added with the method `style.model3d.data.add_trace`.
 In the example gallery {ref}`examples-3d-models` it is explained how to create custom traces with standard plotting backends such as `scatter3d` or `mesh3d` in Plotly, or `plot`, `plot_surface` and `plot_trisurf` in Matplotlib.
 Some pre-defined models are also provided for easy parts visualization.

 **User-defined source classes** are easily realized through the `CustomSource` class.
-Such a custom source object can be provided with user-defined field computation functions, that are stored in the attributes `field_B_lambda` and `field_H_lambda`, and will be used when `getB` and `getH` are called.
-The provided functions must accept position arrays with shape (n,3), and return the field with a similar shape.
+Such a custom source object can be provided with user-defined field computation functions, that are stored in the attribute `field_func`, and will be used when `getB` or `getH` are called.
+The provided function must accept a `field` argument as a string (`'B'` or `'H'`) and an `observer` array with shape (n,3), and return the field with a similar shape.
 Details on working with custom sources are given in {ref}`examples-custom-source-objects`.

 While each of these features can be used individually, the combination of the two (own source class with own 3D representation) enables a high level of customization in Magpylib.
 Such user-defined objects will feel like native Magpylib objects and can be used in combination with all other features, which is demonstrated in the following example: